trilitech/ledger-app-tezos-wallet/README.md

 GOLDEN=1 ./<test_name>.py
 ```

+If you are resetting goldimages for multiple tests, you can also use `export NOQUIT=1` to keep the app
+open at the end of a test.

 You will be requested to press enter to take each snapshot in term.
 **NB** make sure that the screen has updated to the screen you want to snapshot each time.
 It's also a good idea to
 re-run the test normally afterwards, to ensure the snapshots have been set correctly.